Hardaga family: Post-World War II

-At the end of the war, the Cavilio family returned to the Hardaga family house, where they were happily received, which was sadly mixed because Zejneba Hardaga's father, Ahmad Sadik, who also hid a Jewish family (the Papo family who was a friend of the Cavilio family) was captured and executed.
+At the end of the war, the Kavilio family returned to the Hardaga family house, where they were happily received, which was sadly mixed because Zejneba Hardaga's father, Ahmed Sadik, who also hid a Jewish family (the Papo family who was a friend of the Kavilio family) was captured and executed.

-The Cavilio family immigrated to Israel, but remained in close contact with the Hardaga family.
+The Kavilio family immigrated to Israel, but remained in close contact with the Hardaga family.
 Mustafa Hardaga died in the 1960s, Salih Hardaga (Zejneba's brother) moved to Mexico in 1974, and Zejneba remained in Sarajevo with her family.

-In 1984 the Kabiljo family lobbied the Yad Vashem Holocaust Museum to recognize the Hardaga family and Ahmad Sadik as Righteous Among the Nations.
+In 1984 the Kavilio family lobbied the Yad Vashem Holocaust Museum to recognize the Hardaga family and Ahmad Sadik as Righteous Among the Nations.
 Zejneba Hardaga and her family were the first Muslims to receive the Righteous Among the Nations medals.

-In the 1990s, when the civil war in Bosnia began, the Kabiljo family and others were concerned about the well-being of the Hardaga family.
+In the 1990s, when the civil war in Bosnia began, the Kavilio family and others were concerned about the well-being of the Hardaga family.
 Mordecai Paldiel at Yad Vashem reached out to Tova (Kabiljo) Rosenberg to ascertain Zejneba's condition.
 Rosenberg contacted an Israeli journalist headed for Bosnia and was able to get in touch with the Hardaga family.
 Zejneba, her youngest daughter Sara Pecanac and Sara's husband and daughter were hiding in their basement.
 Zejneba was not able to access heart medication she needed to survive.
 Paldiel contacted the Joint Distribution Committee to get her medicine, but was informed that she would need more care, necessitating an evacuation for Hardaga and her family.
 Yad Vashem asked the Bosnian leaders to allow Zejneba and her family to come to Israel, but was denied.
 It wasn't until Israeli Prime Minister Yitzhak Rabin intervened that the family was able to join a JDC convoy and escape Bosnia.
 The Hardaga family was given a choice of where to resettle, and decided to travel to Jerusalem.
 On February 10, 1994, the Hardaga family arrived in Israel.

 Zejneba's daughter Sara, her husband, Branimir (later Moshe), and Daughter Sasha (Ruth) decided to convert to Judaism.
 When asked by their Beit din why they were choosing to convert, Sarah told the court that due to her mother's choice to risk her life for Jews, "it is only natural that I should want to become Jewish".